 The natural progression of degenerative disc disease is a chronic low level of pain or discomfort with intermittent flare ups of pain.
 Managing this common type of back pain has two main objectives:

-Manage your pain level.
+- Manage your pain level.
 Keeping the pain to a tolerable level will help keep you active, which in turn will help minimize the pain and prevent it from getting worse.
 Common pain management techniques include ice packs, heating pads, over-the-counter or prescription pain medications, and possibly epidural steroid injections.

 Personally, I think nothing beats a good neuromuscular massage.
-On mild days a heating pad on my low back at the end of the day feels soothing, and if I've overdone it exercising or roughhousing with the kids then an ice pack usually does the trick.
+On mild days, a heating pad on my low back at the end of the day feels soothing, and if I've overdone it exercising or roughhousing with the kids then an ice pack usually does the trick.

 - Stay healthy overall.
-Good overall health -- and the health of the muscles, ligaments and tendons that support your spine -- will go a long way to minimizing painful flare-ups.
+Good overall health including the health of the muscles, ligaments and tendons that support your spine, will go a long way to minimizing painful flare-ups.
 Exercise and physical fitness are critical, including stretching and building strength in the core trunk muscles that help support the spine.
 Aerobic exercise brings important nutrients to the discs in the low back.

-Like other chronic conditions (diabetes, asthma), with mechanical low back pain you can do a lot personally to help keep the severity of the condition in check.
-It is by no means a guarantee that the condition won't worsen -- some people can do everything right and their back pain still gets much worse.
-But for most of us, these lifestyle changes can go a long way to keeping the pain in check and, importantly, avoiding the need for extensive surgery.
+However, doing all you can to manage degenerative disc disease is by no means a guarantee that the condition won't worsen.
+Some people can do everything right and their back pain still gets much worse.
+But for most of us, these lifestyle changes can go a long way to keep the pain in check and, importantly, avoid the need for extensive surgery.